 Liz Crocker is a successful businesswoman, author, teacher, environmentalist, and health care advocate.
 She consults with hospitals in Canada and the U.S., and serves as a Simulated Patient and Clinical Teaching Associate with the Dalhousie School of Medicine.
 Liz established the Child Life Program at the IWK Children's Hospital which developed an international reputation of excellence.
 She is a life-long strong and vocal advocate for children and youth and has served as Chair of the Canadian Institute for Child Health and President of the Association for the Care of Children's Health.
 Liz has presented on the topic of patient- and family-centered communication at Institute seminars.

 Liz is featured in the webinar Enhancing Patient- and Family-Centered Communication at the Bedside and Beyond.

-Nancy received the Robert Wood Johnson Community Health Leadership award in 1998.
-Nancy is on the Board of Directors of the Institute for Patient- and Family-Centered Care.
-Her work continues to be inspired by her son, Brett.
+Nancy is member of the Board of Directors of the Institute for Patient- and Family-Centered Care.

 Nancy is featured in the webinar Developing Patient- and Family-Centered Peer Support Programs.

 Deborah Dokken, MPA, is the former Associate Director of The Initiative for Pediatric Palliative Care.
 A bereaved parent, she has been involved in a number of programs that improve family support and enhance family participation in health care.
 Deborah serves on the PANDA and Ethics committees at Children's National Medical Center in Washington, DC.

 She was a reviewer for the IOM report, When Children Die, and served for three years on the FDA's Pediatric Advisory Committee.

 Deborah is featured in the webinar The Road Less Traveled: Integrating Pediatric Palliative Care and Patient- and Family-Centered Care.